 Our Mission + Vision

-MISSION: Girls Who Code works to educate, inspire, and equip young women with the skills and resources to pursue academic and career opportunities in computing fields.
+MISSION: Girls Who Code programs work to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.

 VISION: Girls Who Code’s vision is to reach gender parity in computing fields.
 We believe this is paramount to ensure the economic prosperity of women, families, and communities across the globe, and to equip citizens with the 21st century tools for innovation and social change.
 We believe that more girls exposed to computer science at a young age will lead to more women working in the technology and engineering fields.